 Hi, I'm new, quit Chewing last week.
 2 weeks on Chantix, things great so far....

 It's been a bit since this part of the community has been active.
 No worries, glad you found us and posted.
 The only person I recognize is DOCmarkC, since I've been managing the community.
 Perhaps some others( indnprincess , liana3, jay3 and Demando ) will stop by and let us know how they are.
 Great to hear that you're using Chantix if that will help you stop.
 We do have Chantix-ers and there is also many who have experience with nicotine addiction in our Conversations.
-So please don't limit yourself in getting the support you need to just Chewing Tobacco group.
+So please don't limit yourself in getting the support you need to just Chewing \ Smokeless Tobacco and Tobacco-Free Pouches group.

 MarkEX Community Manager